Morioka jajamen: History

-Before World War II Takashina Kanshou (高階貫勝) visited Manchukuo, now Northeast China, and ate Zhajiangmian.
+Before World War II Takashina Kanshou (高階貫勝) visited Manchukuo, now Northeast China, and ate zhajiangmian.
 In 1945 he returned to his hometown in Morioka and brought the dish with him.
-He recreated the miso paste many times on his return and incorporated the opinions of his customers to create a taste that was popular with the people of Morioka.
-It eventually evolved into its own unique dish that is now a speciality of Morioka with many restaurants and izakayas offering it.
+He recreated the miso paste many times on his return and incorporated the opinions of his customers to create a taste that was popular with the locals of Morioka.
+It eventually evolved into a unique dish that is now a specialty of Morioka with many restaurants and izakayas offering it.

 Overview

-Morioka Jajamen uses a thin udon noodle.
-It is served with a scoop of meat miso which is a combination of minced pork, onion, dried shitake mushrooms, water, vegetable oil, sake, garlic, ginger, miso, mentsuyu, sugar, black ground sesame, and sesame oil.
+Morioka jajamen uses a thin udon noodle.
+It is served with a scoop of meat miso, which is a combination of minced pork, onion, dried shiitake mushrooms, water, vegetable oil, sake, garlic, ginger, miso, mentsuyu, sugar, black ground sesame, and sesame oil.
 It is then garnished with cucumber, spring onions, and ginger.
-After mixing the dish vinegar, chilli oil, or garlic can be added to taste.
+After mixing the dish, vinegar, chilli oil, or garlic can be added to taste.